Articles in this section

 What happens to the transcription data?

-Will the recording and transcription of the appointment be deleted?
+Will the transcription of the appointment be deleted?

-After you finish recording an appointment, Note Taker generates a transcription and uses it to draft a note.
-The recording will be deleted immediately after the transcription is generated, usually within minutes.
-After the summary is created, the transcript is then available for your use only (and will not be used for any other purpose) for either 7 days or after the note has been locked and signed, whichever comes sooner.
+When recording an appointment, Note Taker generates a transcription in real time and uses it to draft a note after the session.
+After the summary is created, the transcript is then available for 7 days or until the note has been locked and signed, whichever comes first.

-The purpose of making the transcript available to you during this period is to allow you to confirm that the summary is accurate and check any details if needed.
-It is not shared with anyone or used for any other purpose during that time frame.
-Once the earlier of 7 days or your signing and locking of the note occurs, the transcript is deleted.
-We are not currently storing any transcripts from the recording beyond that time frame.
+During this review period, the transcript is available to you so you can confirm the summary is accurate and check any details if needed.
+It is not shared with anyone or used for any other purpose during that review period.
+After 7 days pass or the note is signed and locked, the transcript will no longer be available in your account.

 Will you sell my data?